 - Client Application.
 Represents the application that consumes the service.
 The client application contains one or more proxies.
 To add a proxy, using the Host Explorer, right-click your client application, and then click Add New Proxy.

 - Proxy.
 Represents the part of the client application that consumes the service.

 Unlike the other models, the Host Model does not use project mapping tables.
 Instead, the host application and the client application link directly to the projects they will be generated to.
 However, like the other models, these links do not have to be established until after the implementation projects are created.

-One of the other significant requirements that influenced the design of these models was to allow you, the Web service developer, to design Web services by using logical models that are independent of any platform technology or programming language.
-This requirement is why there is an explicit stage during which you create the implementation.
+One of the other significant requirements that influenced these models was to allow you, the Web service developer, to design Web services using logical models that are independent of any platform technology or programming language.
+This requirement is why there is an explicit stage to create the implementation.
 The following topics will explain this stage in more detail.